 Broccoli sprouts have helped many autistic young men, through improvements in detoxification, which is well documented as dysfunctional in autistics.
 Broccoli sprouts seem to help according to one study.

-In a placebo-controlled, randomized, double-blind clinical trial, daily oral administration of broccoli sprout extract for 18 weeks to 29 young men with autistim substantially improved behavior compared with 15 placebo recipients.
+In a placebo-controlled, randomised, double-blind clinical trial, daily oral administration of broccoli sprout extract for 18 weeks to 29 young men with autism substantially improved behaviour compared with 15 placebo recipients.

 We can expect that broccoli sprout extract is able to protect nerves and improve the brains function for us all from these and other studies.
 For a technical look into the brain protective effects see the following article which in summary says: “ the observed protective effects of sulphoraphane against brain oxidative stress are mainly associated with Nrf2 activation and the resulting upregulation of antioxidant cytoprotective proteins and elevation of glutathione.